bcgov/EDUC-DIGITALID-API/tools/README.md

 # Tools

-As part of the BCDevOps community, for each project, we will have 4 OpenShift namespaces:
+As part of the BCDevOps community, we have 4 OpenShift namespaces:

-* Dev - development "environment", will contain a deployment from the master branch and N deployments for [pull requests](https://help.github.com/en/articles/about-pull-requests).
+* Dev - Development "environment", will contain a deployment from the master branch and N deployments for [pull requests](https://help.github.com/en/articles/about-pull-requests).
-* Test - test and Quality Assurance, will contain deployment from master branch.
+* Test - Test and Quality Assurance, will contain deployment from master branch.
 Promotions to be manually approved.
-* Prod - production.
+* Prod - Production.
 The user ready application.
 Promotions to be manually approved.
-* Tools - devops namespace.
+* Tools - DevOps namespace.

 ## Jenkins Setup Overview